saaimulation/UAV-Is-Online/logbook.md

 ### ✉️ Template
 How I write entries: short notes only, one idea per entry, plain language so future me can follow without detective work!

 date:
 run #:
 question:
 what changed:
 why:
 what I looked at:
 next:

 ### 💳 Credit
 This log reflects my work and decisions as cfd lead.
 Design and testing are a team effort and I will credit teammates by name in weekly summaries when they want to be named :)

 ---

 date: 25/10/2025
 run #: 1
 question: How can I make a baseplate for everyone to learn from?
-why: Works as a guide for the whole CFD team to replicate or learn from what I looked at: Running CFD on a basic aerofoil to teach Star-CCM+ fundamentals
+why: Works as a guide for the whole CFD team to replicate or learn from
+what I looked at: Running CFD on a basic aerofoil to teach Star-CCM+ fundamentals
 next: Present a demonstration workshop to the team, explaining aerodynamic lift and a Star-CCM+ demo

+Can be found at [📘 STAR-CCM+ INTRODUCTION (PDF)](https://github.com/saaimulation/UAV-Is-Online/blob/main/docs/STAR-CCM%2B%20INTRODUCTION.pdf)